 We’re pleased to announce that Aman Oyoko has been awarded the HW Fisher Novel-Writing Scholarship for his novel-in-progress Where the Rain Gods Go.
 Aman has won a fully-funded place on our Three-Month Online Novel-Writing course taught by Lisa O’Donnell.
-Elliot is the ninth talented writer of limited financial means to be offered a scholarship on one of our selective entry novel-writing courses by HW Fisher & Company Chartered Accountants.
+Aman is the ninth talented writer of limited financial means to be offered a scholarship on one of our selective entry novel-writing courses by HW Fisher & Company Chartered Accountants.

-At CBC we were instantly struck by Elliot’s transportive storytelling and unique voice.
+At CBC we were instantly struck by Aman’s transportive storytelling and unique voice.
 We’re thrilled to have him on board for our current online course and couldn’t wait to find out more about the novel he’s working on . . .